mepalashganguly/Interviews/README.md

 Choose Azure SQL Database for new cloud-first apps, microservices, or simple/medium workloads where cost, simplicity, and fast scaling matter most.

 Hybrid and migration scenarios often start with Managed Instance for compatibility and then refactor toward Azure SQL Database for cost and modern agility.

 </b></details>

+<summary>1.2 Cost Factors</summary><br><b>

+Managed Instance is considerably more expensive for the same compute/storage, but justifies this with advanced compatibility and features for large, complex or legacy workloads.

+Azure SQL Database is less costly and more flexible for scaling out hundreds/thousands of databases, especially with elastic pools and serverless compute.

+Both offer licensing/commitment discounts and backup/retention as line items; storage costs are similar.

+</b></details>